tatumio/tatum-php/docs/Api/SolanaApi.md

 <h4>1 credit per API call.</h4>

-<p>Get Solana current block number.
-This is the number of the latest block in the blockchain.</p>
+Get Solana current block number.
+This is the number of the latest block in the blockchain.

 ### Example